gvwilson/sensibleadventures/nardica/nardica.md

 Iffy fished it and the onions she had bought out of her jacket's deep pockets and handed them over.
 "Oh, and Little Mrs. Sandhu said to give you this."
-She held up the little jar of leaves.
+She held up the little jar of curry.
-"What's in it?"
+"She said it's her special blend."

-"Oh, it's her special tea blend,"
+"Oh, that's kind of her,"
 Aunt Naggie said lightly,
 plucking the jar from Iffy's fingers and tucking it into her apron.
 "Did you get anything more to eat?